-1.2 We respect your privacy and are committed to protecting your personal data.
+1.1.
+We respect your privacy and are committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data either when you visit our website (regardless of where you visit it from) and/or where we provide our education services to you.
 This privacy notice tells you about your privacy rights and how the law protects you.

 2. Purpose of this privacy notice

-2.1 This privacy notice aims to give you information on how we collect and process your personal data.
+2.1.
+This privacy notice aims to give you information on how we collect and process your personal data.
 This website is not intended for children and we do not collect data relating to children.
 Children under the data protection laws are persons under the age of 13.

-2.2 It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
+2.2.
+It is important that you read this privacy notice together with any other privacy notice or fair processing notice we may provide on specific occasions when we are collecting or processing personal data about you so that you are fully aware of how and why we are using your data.
 This privacy notice supplements the other notices and is not intended to override them.

-4.2 To request access to the personal data that we hold about you, you may contact our Data Protection Office by email: email@example.com; by telephone: +44 (0) 7720899880; or by post: Data Protection Officer, Alpyne Enterprises, 15-17 Westgate, Harlow, CM20 1JP.
+4.2.
+To request access to the personal data that we hold about you, you may contact our Data Protection Officer by email: email@example.com; by telephone: +44 (0) 7720899880; or by post: Data Protection Officer, Alpyne Enterprises, 6 Rue D Armaille, 75017 Paris 17, France.

 5. Changes to the Privacy notice and your duty to inform us of changes

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.